joextodd/youhifi/README.md

 2. Type `chrome://extensions` into Google Chrome

-3. Click 'Load Unpacked' and open the folder
+3. Click 'Load Unpacked' and open the 'YouHiFi' folder